 b) Set the signal generator for the AWGN interfering signal at the same frequency as the wanted signal to transmit as specified in table 7.4.5.2-1 to 7.4.5.2-3.

-8) Measure the throughput for each supported polarization.
+8) Measure the throughput according to annex A.2 for each supported polarization.